LAW & LEADERSHIP SUMMER PROGRAM

 Accepting New Applications:

-We are super excited to bring you the third year of Virtual LLSP and we are
+We are super excited to bring you the fourth year of Virtual LLSP and we are

 KARAMAH’s LLSP is specifically designed to provide training that addresses the unique challenges facing Muslim women today, while, at the same time, emphasizing individual’s talents and opportunities available to participants.
 Courses on Islamic Jurisprudence, Leadership, and Conflict Resolution provide participants with the fundamental understanding and essential skills needed to lead themselves, their peers, and the movements they are passionate about.
 All courses are designed to incorporate and focus on one or of the following topics: Islamic Law, Leadership, and Conflict Resolution.

 Below is a sample of courses offered in past LLSP programs: